containernetworking/cni/SPEC.md

   - When `CNI_NETNS` and/or `prevResult` are not provided, the plugin should clean up as many resources as possible (e.g. releasing IPAM allocations) and return a successful response.
   - If the runtime cached the `Result` of a previous `ADD` response for a given container, it must delete that cached response on a successful `DEL` for that container.

-- `CHECK`: Check container's networking is correct
+- `CHECK`: Check container's networking is as expected
   - Parameters:
     - **Container ID**, as defined for `ADD`.
     - **Network namespace path**, as defined for `ADD`.